Certified Post-Qualification Courses

-The certification provides a quality assessment mark for post-qualification courses designed for clinically trained nutritional therapists
+The certification provides a quality assessment mark for post-qualification courses designed for clinically trained nutrition professionals

-The Nutritional Therapy Education Commission (NTEC) provides certification for nutrition courses
+The Nutritional Therapy Education Commission (NTEC) provides certification for nutrition related courses

 These courses support the professional development of nutritional therapy graduates and other nutrition professionals that are members of a professional body and/or registered with either relevant PSA recognised Statutory or Accredited Regulator.